vsmolyakov/ml/README.md

 <img src="https://github.com/vsmolyakov/ml/blob/master/gibbs/figures/gibbs_merged.png" width = "600"/>
 </p>

 The figure on the left shows samples drawn from a 2D Gaussian by alternating x1 ~ p(x1|x2) and x2 ~ p(x2|x1).
 The more correlated x1 and x2 are the longer it takes to generate samples from the target distribution.
 The figure on the right shows the Gibbs sampler applied to a noisy binary image modeled as a grid graph, where each pixel is a node and the nodes are connected by weighted edges, where the weight is defined by edge potential psi(xs,xt) = exp(J xs xt), with xs and xt in {-1,+1}.
 By setting the coupling strength J, we can control the preference for neighboring pixels to have the same state.
-This can be applied to image denoising.
+This is used in image denoising.

 A gibbs sampler does not require the design of proposal distribution and the samples are always accepted.
 However, it can take a long time to converge and alternative methods such as parallel split-merge sampler or variational bayes methods are used to achieve faster approximate results.

-Reference:
+References:
 *D. MacKay, "Information Theory, Inference and Learning Algorithms", 2003*

 **Gaussian Mixture Models**

 Gaussian Mixture Models (GMM) are very popular in approximating many real-world distributions.
-The figure below shows posterior clustering result on synthetic dataset using the Expectation-Maximization (EM) algorithm.
+The figure below shows a graphical model for a GMM and posterior clustering results on synthetic dataset and an image using the Expectation-Maximization (EM) algorithm.

 <p align="center">
 <img src="https://github.com/vsmolyakov/ml/blob/master/gmm/figures/gmm_merged.png"/>